HiroshKoshila/forever/README.md

 #frontend -
 Frontend goes with typescript and react js you should run 'npm install' command to install node modules and other dependencies.
+I added 'styled-components' to do the changes of the active mode(dark and light mode) I used 'react-switch' to change the mode